Background on En-ROADS Dynamics🔗

 5. Economies of Scale and Learning🔗

 Costs of energy supplies such as renewables fall as cumulative experience is gained through a learning feedback loop, also known as “economies of scale.”
 Every doubling of cumulative installed capacity of renewables reduces costs by around 20%, creating a reinforcing loop (this is known as the “progress ratio progress ratio: The relative amount of cost reduction per doubling of cumulative production of a technology.
 In the case of renewable energy, the progress ratio is thought to be 20%, i.e. for every doubling of production, costs decrease by 20%.
 Costs come down as supply chains, business models, and production industries grow.
-Also known as the learning effect or learning/experience curve.".
-Increasing the capacity (1) and installation (2) of new energy sources leads to increased learning (3), a decrease in price (4), increasing the attractiveness of renewables (5) and therefore even greater capacity and installations:
+Also known as the learning effect or learning/experience curve.").
+In the graphic below, increasing the capacity (1) and installation (2) of new energy sources leads to increased learning (3), a decrease in price (4), increasing the attractiveness of renewables (5) and therefore even greater capacity and installations:

 This addresses questions such as: